-He has been involved in over 50 deals at Fusion Fund.
+Homan’s current company Fusion Fund has a portfolio of 50 companies.
 Prior to Fusion Fund, he was the Co-Founder, CTO, and Director of Solar Junction Corp. (acquired 2014), a company which produced and sold world-record solar products to the terrestrial and satellite markets.
 He frequently advises start-ups on strategy, operations, and fundraising.
 Homan received his Ph.D. and M.S. in Electrical Engineering from Stanford University and his B.A. in Physics from the UC Berkeley.

 Koreatechdesk.com asked Homan Yuen some questions to help startups and entrepreneurs for their professional journey.